prnvbn/clocks/README.md

 Run `clocks add` and follow the prompts to add a clock.
 You can edit a clock at any time by running `clocks edit` and following the prompts.
+The clocks can be displayed by running `clocks`.

 You can remove a clock by running `clocks remove` and following the prompts.